infobip/omnia-sdk/README.md

 Expected files in the zip file:

-- project directory with source code
+- project directory with source code and yaml files
 - chatbot_configuration.yaml (mandatory)
 - translation_table.yaml (optional)
 - build.yaml (optional)

+2 options are supported right now, we will make it more flexible in the future:

+#### With python package root
+- package_root_directory:
+  - graph.py
+  - chatbot_configuration.yaml
+  - translation_table.yaml
+  - build.yaml
+  - other_python_packages

+#### With project directory
+- project_directory:
+  - package_root_directory:
+    - graph.py
+    - chatbot_configuration.yaml
+    - translation_table.yaml
+    - build.yaml
+    - other_python_packages

 ## How to use